How do I subscribe to Weekly Greens?

 Does Weekly Greens sell advertising space?

-At this time, Weekly Greens is an ad-free blog space.
-I may reconsider at a later time.
+Mmm…sort of.
+Let’s discuss.
 If you are interested in buying ad space here, please send me an email: info [at] weeklygreens [dot] com.